AshishAgarwal2101/DC-ServerSocket/README.md

     * *Write Response*: It tries to fetch the requested resource.
 If the resource is not found, a **404** status code response is returned.
 If the resource doesn't have the necessary read permission set, a **403** status code response is returned.
 Finally, if the resource is found, the resource with a status code **200** is returned.
     * At any point, if there is any server error, it returns a **500** status code to the client.

-## Instruction for running the program
+## Instructions for running the program:
 To run this, you need a UNIX based system.

 **Step 1**: Open Terminal and point to the code directory.